The Jaw-Dropping Blaca Hermitage, Bol Croatia

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-Blaca hermitage is a stone cave built as a part of the Croatian Glagolitic order.
+Blaca hermitage on the island of Brac is a hidden gem.
+It is a stone cave built as a part of the Croatian Glagolitic order.
 Once a place of solitude for the monks to dedicate themselves to God.

 One of several hermitages on the island, the Blaca monastery is located on the southern side of Brač Island.
 It began in a stone cave where a couple of monks of the Croatian Glagolitic Order used it as a place of solitude to dedicate themselves to God.

-Way back in the early part of the 16th century, two Glagolitic monks fled the Turks and found shelter in Bol and were offered the cave as protection.
+Way back in the early part of the 16th century, two Glagolitic monks fled to Brač to escape the Turks and found shelter in Bol and were offered the cave as protection.
 After receiving the certificate of ownership, the founding Monks established the monastery of Blaca and built a church surrounding the cave.

 The monastery was in use for over 400 years.
 During that time, the monks and workers cultivated the cave area, forming an intensely spiritual place and using the hermitage as a farm, school, and private astronomical observatory for many years.

 The Monks produced many thousands of liters of wine, had hundreds of olive trees, and pressed the oil.
-Sheep, oxen and mules, and more than 230 unique stone-carved beehives carved were onsite, making 3,000 kilos of delicious sticky honey each year.
-The farm’s harvest was used for trading for the goods required at the monastery.
+Sheep, oxen, and mules, and more than 230 unique stone-carved beehives were onsite, making 3,000 kilos of delicious sticky honey each year.
+The farm’s harvest was used to trade for the goods required at the monastery.

 After you walk along the path to reach the Blaca hermitage, you’ll need to take a short break and rest your legs as you catch your breath.
 If you can, pay the small fee to be taken on a tour of the once-thriving hermitage.
 Your guide will be one of two brothers who maintain Blaca, now a museum.
 Easily one of the most unique museums in Croatia, Blaca is a national treasure.

-Stepping up into the stone layers which form doorways, paths, and a huge open plan stone kitchen, you’ll be in awe of just how the generation of Monks who lived in Blaca, along with the workers, maintained their lives there.
+Stepping up into the stone layers that form doorways, paths, and a huge open-plan stone kitchen, you’ll be in awe of just how the generation of monks who lived in Blaca, along with the workers, maintained their lives there.
 An old mill carved from stone still stands.
 You can do as we did and be reminded of how milling flour once took many labor-intensive hours.

 Our guide took us into a small room, complete with wooden desks and a giant wooden abacus;